jupyterhub/jupyterhub-tutorial/README.md

 # Getting Started with JupyterHub tutorial

-Based on a tutorial at PyData London 2016 by Min Ragan-Kelly*, Thomas Kluyver, and Kyle Kelley.
+Based on a tutorial at PyData London 2016 by Min Ragan-Kelley*, Thomas Kluyver, and Kyle Kelley.

 Follow along with [the PDF](./JupyterHub.pdf) or watch [the video on YouTube](https://www.youtube.com/watch?v=LkgSCjyv75s).